Football is more thanclubs and agents.

 Those who structure

-Federations · Leagues · Confederations · Executives · General secretaries · Player unions
+Federations · Leagues · Confederations · Executives · Secretaries-general · Player unions

 Those who observe

-Journalists · Sport media · Editorial teams · Creators · Photographers
+Journalists · Sports media · Editorial teams · Creators · Photographers

-Sponsors · Partners · Investors · Holdings · Consultants · Event organizers
+Sponsors · Partners · Investors · Holding companies · Consultants · Event organizers

-The full table : for each actor, the main problem, the FOOTPASS® contribution, and the differentiating element.
+The full table: for each role, the main problem, the FOOTPASS® contribution, and what sets it apart.

 |---|---|---|---|